-The news media, pediatricians' offices, and parenting books are all full of information about autism in children; however, it can be a challenge to identify adult autism.
+The news media, pediatricians' offices, and parenting books are all full of information about autism in children; however, it can be a challenge to identify symptoms of adult autism.
 In decades past, autism received far less attention from the medical and education communities than it does today.
-This means that there are likely thousands of adults living with undiagnosed autism.
-Learning about adult autism symptoms can help these individuals find treatment options.
+This means there are likely many adults living with undiagnosed autism.
+Learning about the symptoms of autism can help these individuals find treatment options.

 Forming close relationships can be challenging for adults on the autism spectrum.
 Idiosyncratic behaviors and language limitations can severely affect these individuals' ability to form friendships.
 Additionally, limited perspective-taking abilities and difficulty listening to others can present a challenge in relationships.

 Similarly, romantic relationships can be incredibly difficult for individuals with autism.
 In addition to the challenges that come with regular friendships, there are many non-verbal cues associated with romantic interactions.

 Problems Taking Cues From Others